-A spinal cord stimulator is an implantable medical device used to manage chronic pain, most often in the back or spine.
-While these devices are marketed as a way to reduce pain by interfering with pain signals before they reach the brain, growing numbers of patients report serious complications following implantation.
+A spinal cord stimulator is an implantable medical device used to manage chronic pain, most often involving the back or spine.
+These systems are marketed as a way to reduce pain by interrupting nerve signals before they reach the brain.
+But for a growing number of patients, the device does not just fail to help.
+It introduces new and sometimes permanent problems, including electrical shocks, burning pain, infections, lead migration, hardware failure, and repeat surgeries to reposition or remove equipment that was supposed to improve quality of life.

 Spinal Cord Stimulator Lawsuits: Allegations of Defective Medical Devices